 - Inconsistent Data: Data enters an enterprise system in various formats via multiple sources.
 For instance, there can be incomplete attributes received from the sources which need to be completed to fulfill the data-related tasks at another end.
 This incomplete data may be available somewhere in the system under a different attribute name.
 The lack of data consistency affects the successful utilization of the source data.

-Manual Efforts: Cleansing volumes of data is labor-intensive, even with semi-automated processes.
+- Manual Efforts: Cleansing volumes of data is labor-intensive, even with semi-automated processes.
 Enterprises need to bring in more data experts to understand the criticality of data and perform appropriate data quality assessments.
 A thorough data cleansing process manually is likely to become a never-ending process with millions of data entries entering the system with business continuity.
 Manual data management activities would become uneconomical for enterprises eventually.

-Data Quality Errors: Human errors may exist in extracting and managing enormous data that can lead to data quality errors.
+- Data Quality Errors: Human errors may exist in extracting and managing enormous data that can lead to data quality errors.
 Poor data quality may result in costly business decisions.

 - Impact on business: As analysts handle a high volume of data, there can be delays in the data maintenance efforts, which will significantly impact the business.
 For example, an important message or invoice can get delivered at the wrong customer address if the address field in the records is incorrect.
 Resending the message or invoice will be a cost to the business and a delayed communication can affect customer experience.

 Increase operational efficiencies in data management using AI modeling

 A typical data management environment consists of a platform, people, and process.
 Data related to these components are pulled from multiple data sources and passed through a funnel.
 The output at the end of the funnel is clean and up-to-date data to fulfill business objectives and regulatory compliance.
 By leveraging emerging technologies such as AI/ML, the level of operational efficiency is improved.
 Besides, to build operational efficiencies for a business, it is essential to identify the specific data management challenges of the business that AI/ML is established to solve.
 Some of the AI-based data models that can be used for enhancing operational data management and governance are:

 - Naïve Bayes algorithm